 This provision allowed former residential care providers to enroll as customized living providers.
 The residential care provider that transitions to customized living must also comply with HCBS settings rule requirements and complete a HCBS Provider Attestation for the customized living setting.
 For more information, see DHS – Transition plan for home and community-based settings.

 EW does not have the “size and location – size exception” policy.
 Therefore, this exception was not needed for providers who served only people on EW.

 The 2017 Minnesota Legislature created a cost-neutral exception to the moratorium on corporate foster care and community residential settings for people on the BI and CADI waivers affected by the discontinuation of the residential care waiver service.

-To request an exception, the lead agency follows the current process as outlined on CBSM – Moratorium on corporate foster care and community residential settings.
+To request an exception, the lead agency followed the current process as outlined on CBSM – Moratorium on corporate foster care and community residential settings.
 Find exceptions to the foster care moratorium on the CBSM page and in Minn.
 Stat. §245A.03, subd.
 7(a).

-For the discontinuation of residential care, the lead agency must provide each person with one of the following 30 days before transitioning him or her from residential care to different service(s):
+For the discontinuation of residential care, the lead agency must provide each person with one of the following items 30 days before transitioning him or her from residential care to different service(s):

-DHS will take the following next steps:
+DHS took the following next steps:

 Adding new standards to residential care would result in service duplication of other HCBS waiver services.
 Extending Chapter 245D licensing standards to boarding and lodging facilities with special service registration would require higher-than-necessary standards of care for facilities that are appropriately serving other people.